 Upon successful completion of classes, students will receive credit for Elementary, Intermediate or Advanced Spanish (3-4 semester credit hours) depending on placement and Humanities: Culture and Civilization of Costa Rica (3 semester credit hours.)

 All non-COD students are advised to verify course enrollment/credit with their home school before enrolling in the program.

 Housing and Meals

 Students will be housed in carefully selected Costa Rican homes in double occupancy rooms.
-They will be provided with breakfast, dinner and laundry service during the homestay period.
+They will be provided with breakfast, dinner and laundry service during the home stay.
 This arrangement provides the opportunity for the student to continue practicing Spanish and to share the everyday life of the "ticos".
-Families are chosen for their friendliness and helpfulness.
 Except in remote areas, the water in Costa Rica is drinkable.
 The homes are near public transportation.
-A few may be within walking distance to class.
-Lunch is not provided but there are many excellent places to eat.
+Lunch is not provided but there are many excellent places to eat near the language school.

 Activities specified in the program schedule are included in the price of the program.